tom-wells/instinctweddding/_posts/2020-03-10-location-inspiration-guide-for-couple-and-engagement-sessions.md

 ### Forests

 There are too many beautiful, mystical and fun woods in the South East to list every individual one here.
-Great thing about forests, just like towns, it's easy to find a new story, unique background round every corner.
+Great thing about forests, just like towns, it's easy to find a new story and unique background round every corner.
 Forests and woods are also perfect for couples who like an outdoor location but don't like when there's too many people around.

 ![couple kissing in the woods ](/images/uploads/lucia-and-jay-forest-engagement-session-instinct-wedding-028_websize.jpg "couple kissing in the woods ")

 ### Parks

-Last but not least in our least are town and city parks.
+Last but not least in our list are town and city parks.
 We love parks as it looks different all year round, and even shooting in the same park during different weather or season can look completely different because of the changing nature.
 Maybe you got a park near you that you love to go for walks to?
 It could be really special to have your engagement session there as it will be a meaningful reminder of your life before marriage.

 ![black and white photo of a couple in Whatman park, Maidstone](/images/uploads/jess-matt-engagement-session-whatman-park-032_websize.jpg "Couple in Whatman Park, Maidstone ")